eso/edps-doc/source/muse/faq.md

      before installing edps.

    - Redirect the cache, Homebrew temporary build directories into a partition with enough space.
-Set the following environmental variables in your .bashrc file:
+Set some of the following environmental variables in your .bashrc file:

          export HOMEBREW_CACHE=<path_to_new_cache_directory>
          export XDG_CACHE_HOME=<path_to_new_cache_directory>
          export HOMEBREW_TEMP=<path_to_new_temporary_directory>
+         export TMPDIR=<path_to_new_temporary_directory>

      The first moves only the location of Homebrew cache, the second the cache of most applications (instead of the default /home/username/.cache), the third moves the directory where homebrew builds, extracts, and saves temporary files (instead of the defaults /tmp and /var/tmp).
+The last changes the global system temporary directory and affects most of the linux commands.

    - As extreme measure, one can move the /home/linuxbrew/.linuxbrew directory somewhere else, and create a symbolic link in /home/linuxbrew.
 For example: